Member Organizations

 Code of Ethics for Professional Accountants

-In Colombia, Law No. 43 of 1990 set ethical requirements for professional accountants in line with the IESBA Code of Ethics.
+In Colombia, Law No. 43 of 1990 establishes ethical requirements for professional accountants in line with the International Code of Ethics for Professional Accountants (including International Independence Standards).
 Subsequently, the Ministry of Commerce, Industry and Tourism and the Ministry of Finance and Public Credit were authorized to update ethical requirements for all professional accountants in accordance with Law No. 1314 of 2009.
-The regulators issued Decree No. 302 of 2015, amended by Decree No. 2132 of 2016, requiring the application of the 2014 IESBA Code of Ethics.

 Current Status: Partially Adopted